brownae/react101/README.md

             //I kept selecting the expense by doing 'state.expense[0]'.
 But that was wrong, 'state' IS the array of expenses.
 So the correct way to get to the description in the state is... 'state[0].description'
         });

+Lecture 118 Snapshot Testing
+    Testing components is very different than regular functions.
+They need to render to make sure they work.
+Facebook/React created a tool called 'react-test-renderer' to do render components in a testing atmosphere.
+We installed it using.
+        $ yarn add react-test-renderer@16.2.0
+    Next we import it into our test file.
+We are testing Header.js first since it is so simple.
+We created 'tests/components/Header.test.js'.
+In the top we import 3 things.

+        import react from 'React';
+        import ReactShallowRenderer from 'react-test-renderer/shallow';
+        import Header from '../../components/Header';

+    Then we write the following test.

+        test('Should render Header correctly',() => {
+            const renderer = new ReactShallowRenderer();
+            renderer.render(<Header />);
+            // console.log(renderer.getRenderOutput());
+            expect(renderer.getRenderOutput()).toMatchSnapshot();
+        });

+        // We start the test as normal then we create a new instance of ReactShallowRenderer and store it in 'renderer'.
+ReactShallowRenderer only takes the top level results without burrowing down into children components and tags.
+        // Then we call renderer and add on '.render()', this allows us to pass in the component we want to test and render it virtually.
+        // Then we run our test case with ...

+            expect(renderer.getRenderOutput()).toMatchSnapshot();

+            //we expect the output of renderer to match a snapshot of the original. '.toMatchSnapshot()' is a built in 'jest.js' function.
+            '.getRenderOutput()' is a built in 'react-test-renderer' function.
+        //Jest creates a folder automatically in our tests folder called '__snapshots__'.
+This is where it will store the snapshot of what ever component we save.
+Note the first time we run it, it will ALWAYS pass and create a snapshot.
+From there on out it will compair to see if it's different than the original.
+If it is, the test will fail.
+We can then either fix the mistake or type 'u' in the terminal to update the snapshot.